dcunited001/dcunited001.github.io/_posts/2017-09-22-speed-of-thought-illusion-of-separation.md

 Extending the parallels to temperature and density yields a metaphor to the speed of sound.
 It describes the potential speed at which general information could travel.
-This can't effectively model diffusion of specific pieces of information, since people exhibit choice over the information they propagate.
+An overly simplified construction cannot so effectively model diffusion of specific pieces of information, since people exhibit choice over the information they propagate.
 It instead assumes temperature and density correlate with higher potential for interactions to occur.
 As you geographically zoom out, the potential speed of information diffusion becomes more closely coupled to temperature and population density.

 <a name="cultural-reverberation" />